 She was on her way to the kitchen to place the box in the fridge when the earthquake struck.
 Lori pitched forward into blackness.

 Sometime later, she stood up.
 Dazed and confused..but only because she suddenly realized that she wasn’t dazed or confused.
 For the first time in a long, long time, her mind was crystal clear.
 It was only then that she looked at herself.
 She was glowing.
 Her whole body was glowing with a golden, radiant light.
 In fact, she seemed to be made entirely of light; she was translucent, a radiant being of energy.

 Then she looked down, and she saw her body lying at her feet.

 “Oh shit.
 I’ve killed myself!” she said, half in shock and half in sorrow.
 She knelt by her body, and she could see the half-dozen broken test tubes impaled in her chest.
 The top must have come off as I was falling, and I fell on top of them…

 She ran her spirit fingers through her physical hair, and wept.
 As the tears fell, they were absorbed into her physical body, and the holes made by the test tubes closed just a little bit.
 When she noticed, Lori pulled the broken pieces from her body’s chest, and the holes closed up.
 She barely had time to wonder what was happening before she felt herself being pulled down, pulled into her physical body…

 Lori gasped, coughed, and sat up.
 Her head hurt like hell, and she moaned in pain.
 She looked down at her chest, and gasped when she saw the holes in her shirt.
 She pulled it up, and looked at the fresh, clean, unbroken skin.

 Walking along a white sandy beach, she marveled at the beautiful blue ocean spreading out beside her.
 The view was perfect.
 The breeze was perfect.
-The water lapping at her feet was perfect.
-“Crap.
-I really am dead,” she said.
+The water lapping at her feet was the perfect temperature.
+“Crap, now I really am dead,” she said out loud.